The average US retailer has 63% inventory accuracy. And it leads to a lot of wasted time, money, and energy for these direct-to-consumer (DTC) brands.

 And this inventory accuracy is the key to making better, more informed purchasing decisions.
 Lucky for you, Cogsy also helps with that.

 If you’re ready to make big moves for your DTC brand, Cogsy can help you achieve amazing growth and financial success.
-Request a free demo from the Cogsy team today.
+Try it free for 14 days.

 Perpetual inventory accuracy means all inventory data is collected and consolidated from an established operations system in real-time.
 This approach reduces errors and maintains the integrity of your data, ensuring inventory counts are aligned with inventory records.

 The inventory accuracy benchmark is 97% or higher.
-Keep in mind that the more sales your brand makes, the greater your chances of inventory data discrepancies.
+Remember that the more sales your brand makes, the greater your chances of inventory data discrepancies.
 That’s why it’s so important for companies – especially larger ones – to prioritize methods for improving inventory accuracy.

 The main goals of inventory accuracy are to improve inventory management practices, minimize stockouts and overstocking, and reduce operational costs.
 In addition, inventory accuracy often lends itself to better demand forecasting and increased customer satisfaction.